 For children's portrait's, sitting is not always a likely option.
 A combination of painting and photographs taken by the artist is employed to attain the finished product.

 Given the value of the working connection between the live sitter and the artist, the process of making a portrait requires teamwork, patience, and commitment on the part of the sitter.
 The subject poses for three-hour sessions with breaks scheduled.
-Availability for consecutive days of posing can expedite completion.
+Consecutive days of posing can expedite the task.
 The sitter is welcome to bring in audio material such as books on tape or music to listen to.
 The sitter's commitment to these guidelines greatly influences the finished product.